Oldenburg Industrial Park

 The Richard Oldenburg Industrial Park will be named after the City’s first Economic Development Director.
 Richard Oldenburg served the community for 26 years and during his tenure approximately 30 industries moved to or expanded in Washington allowing for the creation of upwards of 3,000 jobs.
 Washington is proud to honor Richard Oldenburg’s legacy with the region’s next premier industrial park.

-The Richard Oldenburg Industrial Park, currently unplatted, has the potential to be laid out in a variety of ways giving early industries an advantage to customize their lot.
-Land is listed at $60,000 / acre, with a commitment from the City that assistance in water, sewer, and road access will be available and that all Environmental review of the land is complete.
+The Richard Oldenburg Industrial Park land is listed at $60,000 / acre, with a commitment from the City that assistance in water, sewer, and road access will be available and that all Environmental review of the land is complete.
 Regional stormwater detention will also be complete.
+Below are the available plats.